ghostwan/Virtual-Deck-Of-Cards/README.md

 - Missing actions
   - Steal a card from player hand (combo 2 card)
   - See the future
-- Add number of exploding depends on number of player
 - Improve favor action
 - Translations
 - Add rules reminder